An experiment to test the discreteness of time: Experimental setup

 Experimentally, the probability can be measured by the relative frequencies in collected statistics.
 The experiment is repeated $N$ times keeping the experimental parameters fixed.
 If the outcome $\ket{+i}$ is recorded $N_+$ times, the frequency

 is then the experimentally measured value of the probability.
 This procedure can be repeated for different sets of experimental parameters to verify the functional dependence of $p_+$ to these.
 In what follows, we propose an experiment that can detect a statistically significant discrepancy between $P_+$ and $p_+$.
-This discrepancy would signal a departure from linearised quantum gravity.
+This discrepancy would signal a departure from the behaviour expected in the low-energy limit of linearised quantum gravity and other theories that predict \eqref{eq:p+}.

-The above experimental setup is similar to that proposed to detect GME in \cite{BoseSpinEntanglementWitness2017}, with the main difference that for our purpose we only require one mass, not two, in a superposition of paths.
-It is thus conceptually more similar to the celebrated Colella-Overhauser-Werner (COW) experiment \cite{Colella1975, abele2012gravitation}.
+The above experimental setup is similar to that proposed to detect GME in \cite{bose2017spin}, with the main difference that for our purpose we only require one mass, not two, in a superposition of paths.
+It is thus conceptually more similar to the celebrated Colella-Overhauser-Werner (COW) experiment \cite{colella1975observation, abele2012gravitation}.
 However, the task we have set ourselves here and the method to achieve it, goes much beyond showing that gravity can affect a quantum mechanical phase and induce an interference pattern.
 To detect a potential discreteness of time, we need a more sensitive apparatus, and so the gravitational source $M$ will need to be much \emph{weaker}.
 In our case, $M$ is not the Earth, but a mesoscopic particle, essentially a speck of dust.